 I felt very comfortable in Amsterdam and was sad to leave it behind.
 My week long stay made me feel like I had got a taste of what it would be like to live there.
 It was enough time to work out where the best waffle stand in the city was and what routes certain trams serviced.
 I fell in love with the city and look forward to returning.

-Have you need to Amsterdam?
+Have you been to Amsterdam?
 What was it that you loved about the city?